Northwestern salamander: Description

 The egg mass is very firm, it feels much like a brain with a jelly layer around the entire mass.
 The individual eggs are 2 mm diameter with the entire egg mass the size of your fist.
-The egg masses are laid in water about 0.5– 2 meters below the surface.
+The egg masses are laid in water about 0.5–2 meters below the surface.

-The hatchlings are 1-35mm long with feathery gills on the side of the body.
-The juveniles are 16– 105 mm long from their snout to vent.
+The hatchlings are 1–35 mm long with feathery gills on the side of the body.
+The juveniles are 16–105 mm long from their snout to vent.
 Adults are 40–107 mm long from their snout to vent.

 Distribution and habitat

 The spotted forms occur in the northern portion of its range.
 A dividing line of 51°N latitude has been recognized between the two subspecies, with A. g. decorticatum occurring north of the line and A. g. gracile living to the south.

 Populations with neotenic adults are widespread; the frequency of gilled adults increases with altitude such that adults at low and intermediate altitudes are almost all terrestrial, while adults at very high elevations are mostly neotenic.
 An example of a paedomorphic population of the northwestern salamander occurs at Crater Lake, Oregon; the population is syntopic with Taricha granulosa.

 Terrestrial adults live in mesic habitats ranging from grasslands to mesophytic forests.
 Terrestrial adults are mostly fossorial, and are usually active on the surface only during fall rains and spring migrations to their aquatic breeding sites.
 However, they can sometimes be found under logs and other surface debris outside of the breeding season.

 Adult salamanders eat small terrestrial invertebrates such as insects, worms, and arachnids.
 Larvae and juveniles consume aquatic invertebrates including snails, worms, and tadpoles.